cran/tabr/README.md

     string/fret combinations (along with key signature and instrument tuning) to map to pitch.

-Note that MIDI support and string/fret alternative input format support are not prioritized in ongoing `tabr` development.
-These are considered tangential extra features in `tabr` that fall outside the general scope and intent of the package.

-In additional to the R to LilyPond sheet music pipeline, `tabr` also offers a large collection of functions to support general music programming operations.

 ## Installation

 You can install tabr from CRAN with: